-This becomes a necessary consideration mostly when you need a specific screen size and portability functions.
-If you are looking for an RV Navigation system that is easy to consult while driving, then you may want to consider one with a larger screen, and possibly even getting a sunshade attachment to protect against glare.
+This becomes a necessary consideration, mostly when you need a specific screen size and portability functions.
+If you are looking for an RV Navigation system that is easy to consult while driving, then you may want to consider one with a larger screen and possibly even getting a sunshade attachment to protect against glare.

 In general, a screen size of five inches or larger is easy to see at a glance and allows you to keep your focus on the road while driving.
 Some people will look for a GPS that is small enough to carry in a purse or pocket.
-This may limit the screen size (depending on the size of the purse), so it will be up to you, as to which is the most vital element to choose for your GPS – screen size or portability.
+This may limit the screen size (depending on the size of the purse), so it will be up to you, which is the most vital element to choose for your GPS – screen size or portability.

-Memory space on your RV GPS is only really important if you are looking for a device onto which you can load points of interest or extra maps (not preloaded).
+Memory space on your RV GPS is only critical if you are looking for a device onto which you can load points of interest or extra maps (not preloaded).
 Some navigation systems come with a micro or SD slot, which will allow you to load other necessary items for your trip.